sslab-gatech/portal/note_todo.md

 set_memory_encrypted is the RSI call invoked from the realm kernel.
 It sets the specific memory area from EMPTY RIPAS to MEMORY RIPAS.

+There is no PORTAL pas but we need to filter the PORTAL Region in the RMM.

+ALL portal region should be filtered by the bloom filter. so we utilize HIPAS RIPAS for the memory The thing is actually PORTAL region is set as NW PAS and REALM_PAS in the R-GPT and NR-GPT respectively, but we maintain those regions are portal pas. and check the PMI PSI to filter those addresses

+PORTAL_ASSIGNED -> Delegated and utilized as memory pages for SMMU -> these addresses should be bloom filtered!
+PORTAL_EMPTY -> Delegated as PORTAL but not utilized by any entities yet -> RMM should check SW pas for PMI PSI.
+//when kernel utilize this function?